-I watched AKIRA in theatre some two weeks back and since then I’ve been trying to find some time to write about this.
-Directed by the south master AR Murugadoss who had also previously directed content driven movies like ‘Ghajini’ (2008) and ‘Holiday’, this one is yet another addition to his unique touch in the craft of filmmaking that’s been engaging and thrilling for the audiences.
+I watched AKIRA in the theatre some two weeks back and since then I’ve been trying to find some time to write about this.
+Directed by the south master AR Murugadoss, who had also previously directed content-driven movies like Ghajini (2008) and Holiday, ‘Akira’ is yet another addition to his unique touch in the craft of filmmaking that’s been engaging and thrilling for the audiences.

 With ‘AKIRA’ it seems Sonakshi is all set to fill the void of an action heroine in Bollywood.
-For all the right reasons, it seems she finally got a script that solely revolved around her character, and Murugadoss who had already directed her in ‘Holiday’ yet again came up with one of the finest action flicks.
+For all the right reasons, it seems she finally got a script that solely revolved around her character, and Murugadoss — who had already directed her in ‘Holiday’ — yet again came up with one of the finest action flicks.

 Watch the movie trailer for AKIRA

-When she returns and moves to Mumbai for her higher studies, she again finds herself in the middle of another murder case, committed by few corrupt police officers led by Govind Rane.
+When she returns and relocates to Mumbai for her higher studies, she again finds herself in the middle of another murder case, committed by a few corrupt police officers led by Govind Rane.
 The story after that is all about her struggle in different circumstances and how she manages to stand firm against all odds.

-CAST: Sonakshi Sinha, Konkona Sen Sharma, Amit Sadh, Anurag Kashyap
+Cast: Sonakshi Sinha, Konkona Sen Sharma, Amit Sadh, Anurag Kashyap